-I will give you the best explanation I can here, having argued these motions and read the case and giving you a nutshell indication of what's going on there.
-In March 2021, the California Supreme Court gave their opinion In re Kenneth Humphrey, which was a primary political issue over the use of cash bail.
+I will give you the best explanation I can here, having argued these motions and read the case, and give you a nutshell indication of what's going on there.
+In March 2021, the California Supreme Court gave its opinion in In re Kenneth Humphrey, which was a primary political issue over the use of cash bail.

-However, realistically, defendants usually are detained before their criminal trial not based on their potential flight risk or safety to the community but rather on their financial inability to afford posting bail.
+However, realistically, defendants are usually detained before their criminal trial not based on their potential flight risk or safety to the community but rather on their financial inability to afford to post bail.
 Simply put, they can't afford it.

 Thus, the court decided defendants can't be incarcerated just because they don't have the financial means to post bail for release.
 In addition, there has to be strong evidence showing a defendant's detention is necessary to protect public safety.
 Every California county has a uniform bail schedule set regularly by a committee.
 The bail amount is set based on several factors, such as: